gr91/processing-lounge/README.md

 processing-lounge
 =================

-A [slowly growing] collection of Processing drafts that I use for my lessons at Academy of Fine Arts and ISIA University [both in Urbino, Italy].
+A [slowly growing] collection of Processing drafts that I use for my course at Academy of Fine Arts and ISIA Uni [both in Urbino, Italy].

 Pretty useless for those who already know how to program in Processing.